zacgerber/backend-copy-special-assessment/README.md

  - Your code style should be able to pass a PEP8 test
  - Indents are 4 SPACES (not 2)
  - Variable names in snake_case

+## Workflow for this Assignment
+1. Fork this repository into your own personal github account.
+2. Then Clone your own repo to your local development machine.
+3. Create a separate branch named dev/your-github-username, and checkout the branch.
+4. Commit your changes, then git push the branch back to your own github account.
+5. From your own Github repo, create a pull request (PR) from your dev branch back to your own master.
+6. Copy/Paste the URL link to your PR as your assignment submission.